 - shall see money as a servant rather than a master.
 Over time, I intend to work toward financial independence.
 My requirements and resources will constrain my desires.
 I plan to spend less than I make and save and invest a portion of my earnings regularly.

-- plan to write posts for my blog that are both encouraging and motivational to assist people to live better lives.
+- plan to write posts for my blog that are both encouraging and motivational to assist people in living better lives.

 Example 5 – Maya Angelou